Onboard a person (Digital Banking & Cards)

 **Related webhook events**

-Please consider the special requirements for data collection highlighted in the onboarding requirements guide.
+- Review the special requirements in the [Onboarding requirements guide](/guides/get-started/onboarding-requirements/2-data-collection/#important-considerations-for-data-collection).

 - The mandatory data points required for retail customers may differ depending on the country in which you're opening the account.
 The following example outlines the mandatory fields for Germany.
 For information about other countries, please refer to the [Onboarding requirements guide](/guides/get-started/onboarding-requirements/2-data-collection/#retail-customers-b2c)